adamzvolanek/DevRackDocs/radarr.md

 ### Movies --> Library Import

 Select the 'Start Import' button, select the `media/movies` directory, and press Okay.
 Allow time for the movies to be imported and managed.

-## Automated

-Configuration file to be generated from 'blank' radarr install and imported during compose or a part of local stack directory.